Dollar Tree grapples with lower sales, Family Dollar costs

 Continue Reading Below

-The discount retail chain reported fourth-quarter revenue rose 1.8% to $6.32 billion, less than the $6.39 billion consensus estimate compiled by FactSet.
+The discount retail chain reported fourth-quarter revenue rose 1.8 percent to $6.32 billion, less than the $6.39 billion consensus estimate compiled by FactSet.

 Profit rose to $123 million, or 52 cents a share, from a loss of $2.31 billion, or $9.69 a share, the year earlier, when the company booked a $2.73 billion charge against the value of the Family Dollar unit.